faezeh-bayat/Variance-stabilized-units-for-sequencing-based-genomic-signals/README.md

-# Variance-stabilized units for sequencing-based genomic signals
+# VSS: Variance-stabilized units for sequencing-based genomic signals

 ## Variance-stabilized signals (VSS) is a signal transformation approach used for eliminating the dependency of data variance from its mean.
 We generate VSS for sequencing-based genomic signals by learning the empirical relationship between the mean and variance of a given signal data set and producing transformed signals that normalize for this dependence.
 ## Two main steps in VSS pipeline: